asim/emque/README.md

 - Interactive prompt
 - Go client library

-MQ generates a self signed certificate by default if no TLS config is specified
+Emque generates a self signed certificate by default if no TLS config is specified

 ## API